Meowmycks/catdumper/README.md

 ## Overview

-**catdumper** creates a MiniDump of the LSASS process and XOR encrypts it in-memory with a randomly-generated string.
-The encrypted MiniDump and its key are dropped to the current directory. **catxor** then decrypts the MiniDump.
+**catdumper** takes a snapshot of the LSASS process, then creates a MiniDump of it and XOR encrypts it in-memory with a randomly-generated string.
+The encrypted MiniDump and its key are dropped to the current directory.

+**catxor** then decrypts the MiniDump.
 Then you can open it in Mimikatz like normal.

 Run with NT AUTHORITY\SYSTEM privileges.
 You can figure out that part :)